 Don't Forget About Radio, Too

 Telescopes that operate at radio wavelengths need to be much larger than those that collect light our own eyes can see, although fortunately they don't need the same precisely smoothed mirrors.
 The largest single-dish radio telescope in the world today is the Five-hundred-meter-Aperture Spherical radio Telescope (FAST).
 Radio-telescope arrays, such as the Very Large Array combine multiple dishes to have even larger collecting areas.

 Here too, instruments are on their way that will far exceed anything currently in existence.
-The Square Kilometer Array (SKA) will be made up of hundreds of radio dishes in Australia and South Africa whose combined collection area is in the name.
+The Square Kilometer Array (SKA) will be made up of thousands of instruments in Australia and South Africa whose combined collection area is in the name.

-The Australian core will consist of 100-meter-wide dishes at Murchison in Western Australia.
-South Africa's counterpart will be in the Meerkat National Park.
+South Africa's core will be made up of large dishes in the Meerkat National Park, while the Australian counterpart will use 130,000 low frequency antennas Murchison in Western Australia.
 Predecessor telescopes have already been built at both sites.
 The sites have been chosen for their “radio quiet”.
 With these telescopes operating at frequencies that include those used by FM radio, it's important not to drown out signals from billions of light-years away.
 Additional stations will be dotted across Africa and Australia, making the arrays able to operate for some purposes as if they were a single continent-sized dish.

 The SKA will test general relativity with currently impossible precision, explore the universe before the first stars, map a billion galaxies, and advance the search for dark matter.
 They will also investigate a number of recently discovered radio sources we can't explain and provide us with our best chance of detecting signs of alien civilizations.